Financial Aid Policies

 Students will be monitored at the end of each enrollment period for minimum SAP requirements and will have their SAP set to satisfactory status once these requirements have been met.
 Students will be notified via their SCC email account and are encouraged to apply for federal aid.

-Subsequent periods of Financial Aid Warning, Appeal and Financial Aid Probation
+Subsequent Periods of Financial Aid Warning, Appeal and Financial Aid Probation

 Currently, SCC policy allows students to appeal financial aid suspension more than once.
 The subsequent appeal must be based on extenuating circumstances preventing the student from being successful and the extenuating circumstances must be different from prior appeals.